jso8910/fmcord/README.md

 ### How to run in the background
   - Install pm2 `npm i pm2 -g`
   - Start the app `pm2 start app.js --name="fmcord"`
-  - Use `pm2 log spoticord` to view the logs
+  - Use `pm2 log fmcord` to view the logs
   - Restart the app using `pm2 restart fmcord`